GoodGameScripts/BlankSrl-6/README.md

      writeln('Setting up include');<br>
 end;<br>

-To add a file to srl.simba add example line below all the other include onece files and just repeat as needed<br>
+To add a file to srl.simba add the example line below, below all the other include once files and just repeat as needed<br>
 <strong>{$include_once location/example.simba}</strong> <br>